 The influence that online reviews and endorsements have on the modern customer is massive.
 A recent survey found that 97% of customers read online reviews before making a purchase decision.
-Better customer experiences leads to happier customers and better reviews.
+Better customer experiences lead to happier customers and better reviews.
 Sounds simple right?

 The modern customer highly values personalization and wants companies to understand them and tailor their customer service efforts accordingly.
 In marketing and data analysis, the pursuit of attaining a complete understanding of customers is called a ‘360-degree customer view’ or Customer 360.
 In this post, we’ll look at how a 360-degree customer view is used by enterprises and how it results in better customer experiences and benefits for your business.